boldingd/EclipsePhaseContent/TQZ-GC.md

 The GC is also called in to investigate unusual behavior that might be a sign of TITAN infiltration.
 Sometimes towns, facilities or cliques can become suspicious or go dark entirely; when this happens, it often falls to the GC to investigate.
 These investigations can be tricky, as suborned TITAN agents are extremely difficult to detect — not least because there are no generally reliable tests for infection, so it can be almost impossible to prove an individual (or town) is “clean.”
-At the same time, if all suspected infections were treated as confirmed infections, there wouldn’t be anyone left on Mars; it is a difficult ballance to strike.
+At the same time, if all suspected infections were treated as confirmed infections, there wouldn't be anyone left on Mars; it is a difficult balance to strike.
 In the worse-case scenario, If it turns out that an outbreak is already underway, the GCs might be the ones who have to put a stop to it — an ugly, dangerous, stressful, and morally fraught process.

 Sometimes the GCs have solid leads — specific threats identified at specific places — and their mission is the straight-forward elimination of the target.